Inflectra/rapise-documentation/docs/Manuals/kb.md

 Sometimes when recording a test against a mobile responsive web site, it is useful to be able to record on the local browser (before playing it back against a cloud service such as SauceLabs, Browserstack, etc.).
 However you want to always record using a specific browser window size.

-### <a onclick="return RegisterKbClick('KB322', 'How to run cross-browser tests on BrowserStack?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB322.aspx">KB322</a> How to run cross-browser tests on BrowserStack?
+### <a onclick="return RegisterKbClick('KB322', 'How to run cross-browser tests on BrowserStack')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB322.aspx">KB322</a> How to run cross-browser tests on BrowserStack

 BrowserStack enables testing of your website for cross browser compatibility on real browsers.
 Instant access to multiple desktop and mobile browsers.
 Learn how to configure Selenium  profiles in Rapise to enable connection to BrowserStack services.
 Requires Rapise 5.3+